top of page

 DEVELOPING FAMILY RESOURCE CENTERS

 The National Family Support Network has developed the Investing in an FRC System of Support Funder Continuum to detail how to develop and fund Family Resource Centers.
 The continuum includes resources available through the NFSN, such as technical assistance and facilitation, to support movement along it.
-Contact the NFSN Director to discuss your technical assistance needs.
+Contact the NFSN Associate Director to discuss your technical assistance needs.

 bottom of page